 The Bolashak Program was launched by the Kazakh government to send competitively selected students abroad for university study as part of a national effort to meet the rapidly increasing development needs.

 We managed dozens of Bolashak Scholars each year, serving as the host institution and organizing the pre-academic training to improve language skills, prepare for entrance exams, and submit graduate and undergraduate applications for placement at IU or elsewhere.

 In a partnership with the American University of Central Asia (Kyrgyzstan) and the Bukhara State Museum Preserve (Uzbekistan), IU brought together Uzbek and Kyrgyz host communities, tour operators, regional museums, and universities as stakeholders in the preservation of unique archeological sites.

-Activities included workshops, a U.S. study tour for Central Asian participants, best practice training with local and national Kyrgyz and Uzbek officials, modeling archaeological research, and the development of community museums in both countries.
+Activities under the Community Cultural Resource Management for the Silk Road project included workshops, a U.S. study tour for Central Asian participants, best practice training with local and national Kyrgyz and Uzbek officials, modeling archaeological research, and the development of community museums in both countries.

 Because of our well-regarded reputation for educational assistance to Burma, the Open Society Institute (OSI) asked us to develop an annual workshop on the Bloomington campus that would bring alumni from the OSI program together.
 The focus of the workshop was to allow alumni to meet, exchange ideas, interact with field experts, and develop meaningful networks.